 In this case, the problem is due to Excel treating formula in a certain Cell or group of cells as Text.

 When Excel treats a Formula as Text in any Cell, it simply displays whatever the Formula is typed or entered in the Cells and does not try to evaluate the Formula.

 There could be many reasons for Excel treating Formula as text.
 So let us go ahead and rule out many of these reasons.

 3.1.
 Formula Enclosed in Quotes

 Make sure that the Formula is not enclosed in quote marks (” “).
-In case the Formula is enclosed in quote marks, Excel will treat the Formula as a Text string.
+If the Formula is enclosed in quote marks, Excel will treat the Formula as a Text string.

-This problem usually occurs when users copy Formulas from websites that make use of quote marks (” “) to draw attention to the formula.
+This problem usually occurs due to users copying Formulas from websites along with the quote marks (” “) used to highlight the Formula.

-Click on the Cell containing the Formula and see if the Formula is enclosed in Quotes.
+1. Click in the Cell containing the Formula and see if the Formula is enclosed in Quotes.

-Simply, remove the quote marks and you will see the Formula showing results.
+Simply, remove the quote marks and you will see the Formula working and producing the desired result.